yashthakare-07/Enterprise-ETL-Pipeline/README.md

 > The gaps below are known, not overlooked — full detail and reasoning for
 > each is in [Production Readiness Gaps](#production-readiness-gaps).
 >
-> - **State files (`terraform.tfstate`, `.tfstate.backup`) are currently committed to git**, despite a remote S3 backend being configured.
-This is inconsistent and is the top item to fix.
 > - **No automated test suite.** The [Testing](#testing) section covers local lint/validate checks only — there is no `pytest`/`moto` coverage of the Lambda handler.
 > - **The S3 event trigger and the Athena table are not prefix-aligned** (see [Project Architecture](#project-architecture)), so the processing path and the analytics path are not guaranteed to see identical objects.
-> - **Encryption is not explicitly configured** for S3 or DynamoDB beyond AWS defaults, and CI/CD to AWS auth uses static IAM keys rather than OIDC.
+> - **Encryption is not explicitly configured** for S3 or DynamoDB beyond AWS defaults, and CI/CD AWS authentication uses static IAM keys rather than OIDC.
 > - **No monitoring/alerting** — no CloudWatch Alarms or SNS notifications on Lambda errors, DLQ depth, or failed deploys.

 ---